Ehsan-Afzali-2024/dash/README.md

 ## Overview

-**Dash.css** is a simple, lightweight (31 KB gzip) , and highly configurable CSS framework designed to streamline web development.
+**Dash.css** is a simple, lightweight (31 KB gzipped), and highly configurable CSS framework designed to streamline web development.
 It can be utilized as both a CSS framework and an SCSS framework.
 This file provides an overview of the available utility classes, organized by their functionality.

 To get started, simply copy the `dist/css/dash.min.css` file into your project and embark on your development journey!
 You can customize the configuration by editing the `src/config.scss` file.
 For instance, you can change the `$-prefix` variable from `-` to `_`, adjust color names, and more.